OSInside/kiwi/doc/source/image_description/elements.rst

 squashfscompression="uncompressed|gzip|lzo|lz4|xz|zstd":
   Specifies the compression type for mksquashfs

+verity_blocks="number|all"
+  For the `oem` type only, specifies to create a dm verity hash from the number of given blocks (or all) placed at the end of the root filesystem For later verification of the device, the credentials information produced by `veritysetup` from the cryptsetup tools are needed.
+This data as of now is only printed as debugging information to the build log file.
+A concept to persistently store the verification metadata as part of the partition(s) will be a next step.

 overlayroot="true|false"
   For the `oem` type only, specifies to use an `overlayfs` based root filesystem consisting out of a squashfs compressed read-only root